Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 > Informally, question mark means "$T?$ may hold values of type $T$ or value `null`"

-To represent a valid nullable type, $T?$ should satisfy the following conditions.
+To represent a well-formed nullable type, $T?$ should satisfy the following conditions.

-* $T$ is a valid type
+* $T$ is a well-formed type

 If an operation is safe regardless of absence or presence of `null`, i.e., assignment of one nullable value to another, it can be used as-is for nullable types.
 For operations on $T?$ which may violate null safety, one has the following null-safe options: